topfreegames/pitaya/docs/get_started.md

 ## Terminologies

-pitaya has it's own terminology which some may find confusing without a brief explanation.
+Pitaya has it's own terminology which some may find confusing without a brief explanation.
 Here we will try and give readers an overview of some common terms you may come across in this tutorial.

 ### Component

-The pitaya framework is composed of a number of loosely coupled components and the pitaya framework can be regarded as a container of component.
+The Pitaya framework is composed of a number of loosely coupled components and the Pitaya framework can be regarded as a container of component.
 Each component defines callbacks: `Init`, `AfterInit`, `BeforeShutdown`, `Shutdown`.

 ```go
 type DemoComponent struct{}